Chardonnay the most popular white vinifera grape in the world.

-The name comes from a village in South Bourgogne (Burgundy)
+The name comes from the village Chardonnay in the Mâconnais region in Bourgogne (Burgundy)

 Chardonnay is used to produce a wide spectrum of wine styles, from creamy, buttery, full-bodied and oak-aged wonders, to lean and crisp everyday wines.